pyeventsourcing/eventsourcing/docs/topics/process.rst

 Process and system
 ==================

-This section discusses how to make a reliable, distributed system that is also scalable and maintainable.
+This section discusses how to make a reliable distributed system that is also scalable and maintainable.

-Reliability is the most important concern in this section.
-A process is considered to be reliable if its product is entirely unaffected (except in being delayed) by infrastructure failure such as network partitions or sudden termination of operating system processes.
-Infrastructure unreliability may cause processing delays, but disorderly environments shouldn't cause disorderly processing results.

 ..
 (If we can reject the pervasive description of `distributed systems
 .. <https://en.wikipedia.org/wiki/Distributed_computing>`__ as a system of